expressjs/multer/README.md

 `fileFilter` | Function to control which files are accepted `limits` | Limits of the uploaded data
-`preservePath` | Keep the full path of files instead of just the base name
+`preservePath` | Keep the full path of files instead of just the base name `streamHandler` | Function to handle reading the request stream into busboy

 In an average web app, only `dest` might be required, and configured as shown in the following example.